Private Pensions and IHT

 The Lifetime Allowance (LTA)

-If you enjoy a successful career and want to live a truly comfortable life in retirement, then it makes sense that in order for you to enjoy more later in life you will need to save more each year than Mr. Joe Average.
-Whilst the concept of the more you save the more you will reap in later life is true, it can also backfire on you too, that’s because there are limits to how much you can contribute to your pension over your lifetime.
+If you enjoy a successful career and want to live a truly comfortable life in retirement, then it makes sense that in order for you to enjoy more later in life, you will need to save more each year than Mr. Joe’s Average.
+Whilst the concept that the more you save, the more you will reap in later life is true, it can also backfire on you, too; that’s because there are limits to how much you can contribute to your pension over your lifetime.
 The Lifetime Allowance is £1,073,100 in the tax year 2021/22, with an annual allowance of £40,000.
 The allowances apply across all of the pensions you have – that’s both private and employer-sponsored arrangements.

 IHT and the rest of your estate

-Pensions are probably not the only assets you have or want to have for your retirement, and for your family or other beneficiaries to inherit.
-You may have other investments, stocks, property, and collectibles that have value and are indeed part of your taxable estate.
+Pensions are probably not the only assets you have or want to have for your retirement and for your family or other beneficiaries to inherit.
+You may have other investments, stocks, property, and collectables that have value and are indeed part of your taxable estate.

 Related: What is included in your estate for IHT?

-A popular route for some people is to use their other savings accounts as their retirement income before going into drawdown from their pension funds.
-This way, they’ll be reducing the size of their taxable estate and by doing so be minimizing the IHT bill.
+A popular route for some people is to use their other savings accounts as their retirement income before drawing down from their pension funds.
+This way, they’ll reduce the size of their taxable estate and, by doing so, minimize the IHT bill.
 But this approach only helps to minimise tax on those non-pension accounts you manage to use up while any other accounts remain exposed to IHT.
-So too are any unused private pension funds, which will be taxed heavily if you die after the age of 75.
+So, too, are any unused private pension funds, which will be taxed heavily if you die after the age of 75.

-There is a way to save for retirement, and for the fund to be IHT-free, Income Tax-free, and Capital Gains Tax-free.
+There is a way to save for retirement and have the fund IHT-free, Income-Free, and Capital Gains-Free.

 The aforementioned solution is affectionately known as a QNUPS, which stands for Qualifying Non-UK Pension Scheme (QNUPS).
-A QNUPS is a specific type of pension that is recognised by HMRC, and as the name suggests is established and operates from outside of the UK.
+A QNUPS is a specific type of pension recognised by HMRC, established and operating from outside the UK, as the name suggests.

 Trust-based QNUPS